Skip to main content

 1. On Windows, you need to configure Windows Firewall to allow these IP Address.

-Let’s select the Inbound rule that you’ve created in Step 3, click on the Properties at the right pane.
+Let’s select the Inbound rule that you’ve created in Step 3, and click on the Properties at the right pane.
 Then, under the Scope tab, specify the IP address to connect your database remotely.

 Whitelist the Holistics’ IP address